 All of us are endlessly stressed with traffic and work, fatigued from all the stress, and everyone seems to have a stomach issue that they are treating by doing dietary alternatives.
 Stress, fatigue and the possible stomach issues are issues most patients have in common, which is what makes White Peony Root such a versatile herb.
 It addresses key issues without being too harsh.
 What I really enjoy about it is how mild it is, which means it can be an amazing stand alone or compliment to a formula.

 How Does Bai Shao Work?
+A "Real World" Example

-The action of this herb may be best explained by an example.
-You’re in a meeting and you’ve worked on the prep for weeks and are feeling stressed.
+Let's say that you’re in a meeting and you’ve worked on the prep for weeks and are feeling stressed.
 You’re already exhausted because this stress has been doing a number on your body.
 The longer you sit there, the more stressed you become, and you start to feel nauseous and you lose your appetite.
 Once the meeting is over, you feel such a relief it seems like the tension lets go and a weight is lifted.
 You no longer feel tight, but you feel exhausted and could probably pass on food because the stress has already created a reaction in your body that will take awhile to get over.

 How Does DAO Labs Use Bai Shao?

 The versatility of Bai Shao matches the versatility of these two formulas.
 Just as Bai Shao targets the liver and spleen but can be used for more than just calming down and then replenishing energy, Emotional Balance and Women’s Formula can be used for even more than PMS and post-menstrual energy replenishment.